leobut/geocachingUtils/README.md

 # Geocaching Utils
 Geocaching Utils is an extension for google chrome and chromium that allows you to add features to the geocaching.com website.
+You can download it here from the chrome web store: [Geocaching Utils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

-Feel free to contribute (also to the planned features list).
+Feel free to contribute (also to the planned features list) and report bugs.

 ##Features
 - Show elevation next to the cache coordinates: